MikkMak/Getting-and-cleaning-data/Codebook.md

 ## Data Dictionary

 Column 1: Subject
-* ID number for person (subject) data is collected from
+* ID number for person (subject) the measurements are collected from

 Column 2: Activity
 * Activity labels describing the activities measured